 5.1 Resourcing our modern slavery commitments

-This year we brought in a new dedicated General Counsel and created our Compliance, Legal and Risk (CLeaR) team, headed jointly by the general Counsel and our Chief Risk Officer.
-Our Corporate Social Responsibility (CSR) team and CLeaR team worked closely together to implement the firm’s modern slavery approach.
+Our Compliance, Legal and Risk (CLeaR) team , headed jointly by the our General Counsel and Chief Risk Officer, worked closely with our Corporate Social Responsibility (CSR) team to implement the firm’s modern slavery approach.

-Gilbert + Tobin’s risks were overseen by G+T’s Risk Committee.
-This committee comprises the accountable heads of operational functions (technology, human resources, marketing and business development, procurement, finance), representative partners of the firm, the Chairman, Executive Partner, Chief Executive Officer (CEO) and Chief Risk Officer (CRO).
+Gilbert + Tobin’s risks were overseen by Gilbert + Tobin’s Risk Committee.
+This committee comprises the accountable heads of operational functions (technology, human resources, marketing and business development, procurement, finance), representative partners of the firm, the Chairman, Chief Executive Officer (CEO), Chief Risk Officer (CRO), and General Counsel (GC).

 5.2 Supplier rationalisation and onshoring supplier onboarding process

 Gilbert + Tobin has established processes for assessing and monitoring modern slavery risk in our supply chain.
-Our Procurement and Risk teams continue to operationalise our Supplier Modern Slavery due diligence program, as set out in previous modern slavery statements.
+Our Procurement and Risk teams continue to operationalise our Supplier Modern Slavery due diligence program, as set out in previous modern slavery statements and enhanced under our revised procurement policy and procedures.

-This year we issued the firm’s modern slavery questionnaire to the firm’s top 107 suppliers (by spend) using compliance management platform, 6clicks.
+This year we issued the firm’s modern slavery questionnaire to the firm’s top 113 suppliers (by spend) using Gilbert + Tobin’s governance risk and compliance management platform, 6clicks.
 Where a supplier had already made public its own Modern Slavery Statement, we did not require that supplier complete our modern slavery questionnaire.

 In relation to the areas of our supply chain identified as being of higher risk, the following due diligence was undertaken: